Current Winners

 The Burrows Award for Womxn in Microbiology:

-Ms. Ellen Sykes, University of Manitoba, Winnipeg, Manitoba
+Ms. Rana Ahmed, University of Manitoba, Winnipeg, Manitoba

 This award is possible because of support from Dr. Burrows, the Michael G. DeGroote Institute for Infectious Disease Research at McMaster University and the Canadian Society of Microbiologists.